• Home

 3 Days Beijing Package Tour: City Highlights & Great Wall

-Make Full Use of Chinas 240-Hour Visa-Free Transit Policy
+Make Full Use of China’s 240-Hour Visa-Free Transit Policy

-To save time, choosing the port of entry is also important.
+To save time, choosing the right port of entry is also important.
 Beijing is best for a North China tour, Shanghai and Nanjing are best for an East China tour, Guangzhou and Shenzhen are best for a South China tour, and Chengdu and Chongqing are best for a Southwest China tour.

-Besides, the policy allows tourists to travel across different provinces, which means you can cover as much as nearby tourist cities during your stay.
-So it is highly recommended to plan the itinerary in advance. >> See moreĀ visa-free policies to travel to China
+Additionally, the policy allows tourists to travel across different provinces, which means you can cover many nearby tourist cities during your stay.
+As such, it’s highly recommended to plan the itinerary in advance. >> See more visa-free policies to travel to China

 Plan a China Tour with China Xian Tour